Charles Woolworth- Short Biography

 Charles Woolworth was the co-founder of F.W.
 Woolworth Company, which was actually named after his brother Franklin Winfield Woolworth.

 The F.W.
 Woolworth Company is an operator of discount stores that sold merchandise at the prices of 5 cents to 10 cents.
 This was also the time when fixed pricing was established in stores.

 When Franklin died, Charles Woolworth took over the company and had its expansion plans continued.

-The operations of F.W.
+The operations of the F.W.
 Woolworth Company reached Cuba and Germany in 1920.
 Under the command of Charles Woolworth, the company kept on growing and by 1944, at the time of his retirement, F.W.
 Woolworth had 2,000 stores under its name.

 Charles Woolworth Establishes 19th Century Discount Stores